jgreener64/allopred/README.md

 Downloading this code lets you run AlloPred locally.
 It should work on all Unix-based systems.
 With modification it could be made to work on Windows.

-Please contact Joe Greener (joe.greener13 at imperial.ac.uk) for support, queries and suggestions.
+Please contact Joe Greener (j.greener at ucl.ac.uk) for support, queries and suggestions.
 Alternatively, open an issue on GitHub.

 ## Requirements